Jujutsu Kaisen 0 (film): Critical response

-The film was one of the most awaited 2021 anime adaptations, behind the second season of Demon Slayer: Kimetsu no Yaiba.
-On the review aggregator website Rotten Tomatoes, the film has an approval of 98%, based on 53 reviews, with an average rating of 7.9/10.
+On the review aggregator website Rotten Tomatoes, 98% of 54 critics' reviews are positive.
 The site's consensus is "Jujutsu Kaisen 0: The Movie offers a thrilling, beautifully animated gift for fans of the anime – and a story that holds up as a standalone effort."
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 8 critics, indicating "generally favorable" reviews.